 - Taste and adjust the seasoning as needed, then remove from heat.

 Make the béchamel sauce:

 - Melt the vegan butter in a saucepan over low heat.
 Gradually stir in the flour to form a paste called a roux.
-Cook for about 1 minute or until slightly tan in colour.5 tablespoon vegan butter or margarine ,¾ cup all-purpose flour
+Cook for about 1 minute or until slightly tan in color.5 tbsp (70 g) vegan butter or margarine ,¾ cup (90 g) all-purpose flour

 - Slowly add the soy milk and stir quickly to reduce lumps.
-Continue stirring while it thickens then add the nutmeg, lemon juice, nutritional yeast, salt and pepper.2½ cups soy milk ,¼ teaspoon ground nutmeg ,4 tablespoon nutritional yeast ,salt and pepper ,2 teaspoon lemon juice
+Continue stirring while it thickens then add the nutmeg, lemon juice, nutritional yeast, salt and pepper.2½ cups (625 ml) soy milk ,¼ teaspoon ground nutmeg ,4 tbsp nutritional yeast ,salt and pepper ,2 teaspoon lemon juice

 Make the pasta:

-- Boil the dried pasta in salted water for 2 minutes less than the packet instructions for al dente.9 oz bucatini pasta ,salt
+- Boil the dried pasta in salted water for 2 minutes less than the packet instructions for al dente.9 oz (250 g) bucatini pasta ,salt

 - Preheat the oven to 190˚C or 370˚F.

 - Drain the pasta well and add to a large mixing bowl.
-Add the nutritional yeast and vegan butter then toss to coat evenly.3 tablespoon nutritional yeast ,1 tablespoon vegan butter or margarine
+Add the nutritional yeast and vegan butter then toss to coat evenly.3 tbsp nutritional yeast ,1 tbsp (14 g) vegan butter or margarine